The Independent Placenta Encapsulation Network

-IPEN is an International placenta remedies training provider for birth professionals wishing to further their education in post-natal placenta services for new mothers.
+IPEN is an International placenta remedies training provider for those wishing to offer post-natal placenta services for new mothers.
 Our goal is to ensure new mothers around the World have access to affordable, safe and effective placenta remedy services by caring professionals who nurture and respect their choice to benefit from their placenta after birth.

 As seen on

-In late 2009, IPEN director and lead training Instructor Lynnea Shrief first offered placenta remedy training to midwives and doulas in her home in Surrey.
-Lynnea and her team of IPEN instructors have trained over 250 women and men since.
-IPEN Certified placenta specialists have served thousands of women around the world, working together in a collaborative effort to change the way our modern world views this precious, powerful organ.
+IPEN's founder Lynnea Shrief was the first to offer placenta encapsulation services to mothers in the Greater London area in 2008.
+She began training midwives and doulas in placenta remedy preparation from 2009.
+IPEN instructors have since trained over 350 women and men globally.
+Donna Taylor took over directorship of IPEN in December 2019.
+IPEN Certified placenta specialists have served thousands of women around the world, working together in a collaborative effort to change the way people view this precious, powerful organ.

-IPEN's new and improved 3 part program, launched in summer 2015, combines an interactive online theory course and personal hands-on practical training with one of our 5 IPEN Instructors located in 6 different countries, on 3 different continents around the world.
+IPEN's 4 part training program for birth professionals combines an interactive online theory course and personal hands-on practical training with one of our IPEN Instructors located in three different cities in the UK.
 We also guide you through food safety and infection control training with reputable third party organisations online.
+Six months of after-training support with our Instructors provides new Specialists with all the help they need to plant their feet firmly in the placenta services industry.

 IPEN certified placenta specialists are recognised by midwives, doulas, obstetricians, hospitals and birth support workers across the globe for their extensive level of birth, placenta, post-natal health and food safety knowledge and experience.
 Because IPEN doesn't train just anyone, our prerequisites for joining our training program set us apart from other training providers.
 Mothers served by IPEN Certified specialists can be sure they are supported by experienced and compassionate women who are firmly integrated within their local birth and health care community.

-Combining efforts with 4 UK foods safety experts, 2 leading UK food safety microbiologists and Jena University Placenta Lab in Germany, IPEN has put together a comprehensive Food Safety Management System (HACCP - Hazard Analysis Critical Control Points) for the safe preparation of human placenta for consumption in 5 different remedies intended for the mothers own use after birth.
-IPEN certified placenta specialists can access the latest version of important document and implement IPEN's HACCP into their working practice when joining the Placenta Remedies Network upon completion of their training.
-This document is necessary when seeking approval for your food business from your local Environmental Health Office.
-Currently, Brighton Council, Winchester Council and West Hampshire Borough Council have all approved IPEN Certified specialists using the IPEN FSMS/HACCP.
+Combining efforts with 4 UK foods safety experts, 2 leading UK food safety microbiologists and Jena University Placenta Lab in Germany, IPEN has put together a comprehensive Food Safety Management System FSMS (aka HACCP - Hazard Analysis Critical Control Points) for the safe preparation of human placenta for consumption in 5 different remedies intended for the mothers own use after birth.
+IPEN certified placenta specialists can access the latest version of important document and implement IPEN's FSMS (HACCP) into their working practice upon completion of their training.
+This document is necessary when registering as a food business Environmental Health.
+An updated version of the IPEN FSMS will be released upon receipt of the FSA's updated guidance expected Summer 2019.

 Stay in touch